ChrisWhealy/DistributedSystemNotes/Lecture 11.md

 From a practical perspective, the Omission Model is a far more useful approach for handling real-life situations since message loss is a real, everyday occurrence.

-Remember also from the previous lecture that if we implement the Omission Model, we have also implemented the Crash Model.
+Remember also from the previous lecture that due to their hierarchical relationship, if we implement the Omission Model, we have also implemented the Crash Model.

 ![Fault Hierarchy 1](./img/L10%20Fault%20Hierarchy%201.png)